 At this point, almost two hours in, some of the tourists couldn’t take it anymore and wanted to leave.
-The narrow tunnels, low ceilings, mineral dusts are starting to take its toll on us.
+The narrow tunnels, low ceilings, mineral dusts was starting to take its toll on us.
 This is definitely not for the claustrophobic.

 We made our way back towards the exit – the proverbial light at the end of the tunnel – and felt like a caged bird spreading its wings.

 It was only 2 hours but I was ready to leave.
 I can’t even comprehend how these miners work 10 or 12 hours a day, 6 days a week.
 I don’t know how they do it but I have the utmost respect for these guys.

 (Coincidentally, I met an ex-miner in Sucre and was invited to celebrate his 60th birthday with him and his family.)

 Some people question the ethics of such tours - linking it to a human zoo – and I can see where they come from.
 Personally, I was glad that I went for it because it was such an educational and humbling experience.
 Besides being aware that such working conditions still exist, something stirred inside me.

 That very night, when I was dining at a local restaurant, a little boy of my nephew’s age – probably 9 or 10 – came in.
 He played some music and sang with his heart, then went around asking for money.
 The locals gave him their loose change but I passed him a note.
 It wasn’t much to us, but it was enough for him to get a meal.
 I could see his gratitude as he thanked me and left, spirits a little higher.

 When I was walking back to my hostel, another kid was sitting by the streets – in the winter cold – playing drums and singing for money.
 I gave him my drink and he took it hastily.